marmelab/EventDrops/docs/configuration.md

 If you use EventDrops without any module bundler, just include D3 script before EventDrops, and everything should work out of the box.

-## id

-_Default: '' (not added to svg)_

-Convince to add id to the SVG element.
-This is especially useful if connecting to EventDrops chart together with zoom (through `zoomToDomain`).

 ## locale

 _Default: English locale_